hex-7546/NTT-test-version-/README.md

 This project is provided as educational material.
 See individual component licenses:
 - PicoRV32: ISC License
 - Kyber algorithms: Public domain
-- Project code: MIT License (or specify your own)

 ## Support

 For issues:
 1. Check [WINDOWS_GUIDE.md](WINDOWS_GUIDE.md) for Windows-specific help
-2. Review build logs in `build/` directory
-3. Verify all prerequisites are installed
+2. Verify all prerequisites are installed
-4. Check UART connection and baud rate
+3. Check UART connection and baud rate

 ## Authors

-- Your Name / Your Organization
+- Yash Mahto
 - Based on CRYSTALS-Kyber reference implementation
 - PicoRV32 by Claire Wolf (YosysHQ)